Friends of Nolde Forest

 Is Nolde Forest open?

 Yes we are!
-The trails and restroom facilities at Nolde Forest are open from sunrise to sunset, each and every day of the year.
-At this time however, the Mansion/Park Office is open for official business only—Monday thru Friday from 8am to 4pm.
+The trails and restroom facilities at Nolde Forest are open from sunrise to sunset, each day of the year.
+The Park Office is open—Monday thru Friday from 8am to 4pm.
 Restrooms and water fountains are located in McConnell Hall adjacent to the Mansion.
-Currently masks must be worn when entering Nolde Forest facilities.
-Visitors are otherwise welcome to walk to and around the Mansion where a series of interpretive signs helps tell the story of the Nolde Family, Forest and Mansion.

 Are you currently offering programs for children?